Jayesh-Kumar-Sundaram/Pub-Lab-Locator/README.md

 # Pub-Lab-Locator
 Geographically locate and visualize research institutes/labs contributed to a list of publications\
-Input format: Abstract (text) format from Pubmed
+Input format required: Abstract (text) format from Pubmed

 ## Requirements
 1) Python